 - Technique question: a verbal statement by the teacher that requires a student response regarding technique.
 For example, asking students, “what will give you the most backspin on the ball?”

 - Managerial/behavior question: a statement by the teacher that requires the students’ response regarding non-subject matter related to dimensions of the lesson.
 For example, asking students, “after you get your partner, what do you do next?”

 Other Essential Teaching Skills

 Teacher demonstrations, use of first names, verbal desists, and verbal interaction with particular types of students are also critical to student success and engagement in any lesson.

 - Use of demonstrations: a display of technique, tactical feature and/or management task by the teacher or student in support of a verbal instruction regarding the skill.
 For example, the teacher showing students what the locomotor movement skipping looks like.

 - Use of first names: using the first names of students in connection with a response of the student.
 For example, the teacher could say, “Laura, good job.”

 - Use of verbal desists: teacher verbal used in an effort to terminate students’ inappropriate or misbehavior.
 For example, saying “Laura, make sure not to sit on the basketball.”

-- Verbal interaction with particular types of students: any instance where the teacher interacts with an individual student of a particular sex skill level, racial/ethnic origin, socioeconomic background or cultural origin.
-For example, boy versus girl or Asian versus Hispanic.
-Note: For more on this read my blog, Analyzing Race, Gender and Skill Level in Physical Education.
+- Verbal interaction with particular types of students: any instance where the teacher interacts with an individual student of a particular gender skill level, racial/ethnic origin, socioeconomic background or cultural origin.
+For example, boys versus girls.
+For more on this read my blog, Analyzing Race, Gender and Skill Level in Physical Education.

 How to Use the Event Recording Spreadsheet